Watts Towers: Design and construction

 The sculptures' armatures are constructed from steel rebar and Rodia's own concoction of a type of concrete, wrapped with wire mesh.
 The main supports are embedded with pieces of porcelain, tile, and glass.
-They are decorated with found objects, including bottles, ceramic tiles, seashells, figurines, mirrors, and much more.
+They are decorated with found objects, including bottles, ceramic tiles, seashells, figurines, mirrors, and other items.
 Rodia called the Towers "Nuestro Pueblo" ("our town" in Spanish).
 He built them with no special equipment or predetermined design, working alone with hand tools.
 Neighborhood children brought pieces of broken pottery to Rodia, and he also used damaged pieces from Malibu Potteries and CALCO (California Clay Products Company).
-Green glass includes recognizable soft drink bottles from the 1930s through 1950s, some still bearing the former logos of 7 Up, Squirt, Bubble Up, and Canada Dry; blue glass appears to be from milk of magnesia bottles.
+Green glass includes recognizable soft drink bottles from the 1930s through the 1950s, some still bearing the former logos of 7 Up, Squirt, Bubble Up, and Canada Dry; blue glass appears to be from milk of magnesia bottles.
+Their structural design and placement near the builder's home are strongly reminiscent of the gigli ("lilies") towers which feature in an annual festival to St. Paulinus in Nola, Italy, with which he was probably familiar.

 Rodia bent much of the Towers' framework from scrap rebar, using nearby railroad tracks as a makeshift vise.
 Other items came from alongside the Pacific Electric Railway right-of-way between Watts and Wilmington.
 Rodia often walked the right-of-way all the way to Wilmington in search of material, a distance of nearly 20 mi.

 In the summer of 1954, Rodia suffered a mild stroke.
 Shortly after the stroke, he fell off a tower from a low height.
 In 1955, Rodia gave his property to a neighbor and left, reportedly tired of battling with the City of Los Angeles for permits, and because he understood the possible consequences of his aging and being alone.
 He also mentioned that the towers were frequently vandalized by neighbors.
 He moved to Martinez, California, to be with his sister.
 He remained there for the next eleven years until his death in 1965.

 Preservation after Rodia

 Rodia's bungalow inside the enclosure burned down as a result of an accident on the Fourth of July 1956, and the City of Los Angeles condemned the structure and ordered it all to be destroyed.
 Actor Nicholas King and film editor William Cartwright visited the site in 1959, and purchased the property from Rodia's neighbor for $2,000 in order to preserve it.
-The City's decision to pursue expediting the demolition was still in force.
+The city's decision to pursue expediting the demolition was still in force.
 The towers had already become famous and there was opposition from around the world.
 King, Cartwright, architects, artists, enthusiasts, academics, and community activists formed the Committee for Simon Rodia's Towers in Watts.
-The Committee negotiated with the city to allow for an engineering test to establish the safety of the structures and avoid their demolition.
+The committee negotiated with the city to allow for an engineering test to establish the safety of the structures and avoid their demolition.